Welcome to Riverina Day Surgery

 As a patient of Riverina Day Surgery, you have the option to complete your admission form online.
 Please click the following link to access our secure online health portal.

 Riverina Day Surgery offers a broad range of surgical services for all patients.
-Surgical specialties include ENT, Ophthalmology, Plastic & Reconstructive, Orthopaedic, Oral-Maxillofacial and IVF.
+Surgical specialties include ENT, Gastroenterology, Urology, Ophthalmology, Plastic & Reconstructive, Orthopaedic, Oral-Maxillofacial, Pain Management and IVF.

 Adenoidectomy is a surgical procedure performed to remove the adenoids (a mass of lymphoid tissue located behind the nasal passages).